RahimUllah001/DjangoCourseStepByStep/gs2/day2-project2.md

-# Project 2, Day 2 - Django HTTP Responses
+# Project:  Django HTTP Responses

 In this project, we created a Django project named **gs2** and an application named **course**.
 We implemented various views inside the **course** app that return different types of HTTP responses.